-The one way (both end) proposal was assessed by the NCTC and Council to provide a safer environment for pedestrians, increased parking for residents and businesses, a separated cycle way, and a greater number of streets trees can be replanted compared to the two way design.
+The one-way (both end) proposal was assessed by the NCTC and City of Newcastle to provide a safer environment for pedestrians, increased parking for residents and businesses, a separated cycle way, and a greater number of streets trees can be replanted compared to the two-way design.

 Key safety benefits:

-U-turns at the Darby Street and Council Street intersection would be difficult for the one way configuration.
+- U-turns at the Darby Street and Council Street intersection would be difficult for the one-way configuration.
 Over a four hour period during the traffic study, the consultant witnessed 43 cars perform an unsafe, illegal U-turn at this intersection.
-Council considers the one way proposal a key component in eliminating any risk of harm to pedestrians from vehicles on the corner of Darby Street and Council Street
+The City considers the one-way proposal a key component in eliminating any risk of harm to pedestrians from vehicles on the corner of Darby Street and Council Street.

-A separated cycle way between the parking bays and footpath, providing a safer alternative for cyclists, and helps with reducing congestion and pollution in Newcastle
+- A separated cycle lane, between the parking bays and footpath, provides a safer alternative for cyclists and helps reduce congestion and pollution in Newcastle.

 Why is the mid-block road closure being removed?

-A concept was developed which retained the road block, however the following safety concerns meant the concept was not recommended by the Newcastle City Traffic Committee, representing NSW Police, Local and State MPs, Roads and Maritime Services and Council.
+A concept was developed which retained the road block, however the following safety concerns meant the concept was not recommended by the Newcastle City Traffic Committee, representing NSW Police, Local and State MPs, Roads and Maritime Services and City of Newcastle.

 Safety and economic concerns:

-- The turning circle for vehicles would not meet Council’s criteria for turning radius.
+- The turning circle for vehicles would not meet the City’s criteria for turning radius.
 This would result in service vehicles (e.g. waste) being unable to make safe turning movements.
 Service vehicles would be required to reverse, increasing risk to vehicles, cyclists and pedestrians.

 Will the traffic volumes increase if the mid-block road closure is removed from Council Street?

-- The indepedent Study noted traffic northbound from Darby Street turning left will be low as it is anticipated to only be traffic wishing to use the carpark, bottle shop or to find parking between Darby and Dawson Street
+- The independent study noted traffic northbound from Darby Street turning left will be low, as it is anticipated to only be traffic wishing to use the carpark, bottle shop or to find parking between Darby and Dawson streets.

-- Southbound traffic on Darby Street wishing to turn into Council Street will be discouraged as it’s faster to continue straight and then turn right into Bull Street, as there are no stop/give-way signs along this route.
+- Southbound traffic on Darby Street wishing to turn into Council Street will be discouraged as it is faster to continue straight and then turn right into Bull Street, as there are no stop/give-way signs along this route.

 What are the traffic impacts during construction?